aadyashamajhi84-dotcom/Retail-Sales-Analytics-Dashboard/README.md

-# Retail-Sales-Analytics-Dashboard
+# Blinkit-Sales-Analysis-Dashboard(Interactive Dashboard creation using MS Excel)
+## Project Objective
-I developed an interactive sales dashboard using advance Excel built to analyze retail data across different outlet types, sizes, and locations.
-It provides actionable insights into sales trends, product performance, and customer preferences.
+To analyze Blinkit sales data and build an interactive dashboard that provides insights into outlet performance, product categories, and customer trends for better business decision-making.